-- Wooden No. 2 pencil(s) with eraser(s) - Blank scratch paper - Test Administrators must supply at least one sheet of unused scratch paper (blank, lined, or graph) for each student.
-Students can request more scratch paper during the Section, if needed. - If graph paper is used during instruction, it is recommended that schools provide graph paper as scratch paper for mathematics Sections. - Test Administrators are responsible for collecting all used scratch paper to be securely destroyed.
+- Wooden No. 2 pencil(s) with eraser(s) - Blank scratch paper - Test Administrators must supply at least one sheet of unused scratch paper (blank, lined, or graph) to each student.
+Students can request more scratch paper during the Section, if needed. - It is recommended that schools provide graph paper as scratch paper for Mathematics Sections if it is typically used during instruction. - Test Administrators are responsible for collecting all used scratch paper to be securely destroyed.
 Schools may reuse unused scratch paper (only if paper is completely blank).

-- Calculators (see Calculators section for more information) - Mathematics Tools for Administration (see Mathematics Tools for Administration section for more information) - Materials necessary for the administration of accommodations or accessibility features (For a full list of materials included in accommodated kits, refer to Section 6.2 of this Test Administration Manual.) - Timing device such as a clock or watch, to keep track of time during testing (if one is not clearly visible within the testing room) - "Testing Please Do Not Disturb," "Go On," and "Stop" signs to post on the doors of the testing rooms or the board (copies of the signs are available in Appendix C)
+- Calculators, if using hand-held calculator for accommodations (see Calculators Section for more information) - Mathematics Tools for administration (see Mathematics Tools for Administration Section for more information) - Mathematics reference sheets (may be locally printed) (Note: Cannot be re-used if written on) - Testing devices that meet the minimum technology specifications set forth by Pearson and MSDE (Note: Student should NOT supply their own device for testing.) - Headphones (see Headphones Section for more information) - Materials necessary for the administration of accommodations or accessibility features (For a full list of materials included in accommodated kits, refer to Section 6.2 of the Test Coordinator Manual [TCM].) - Timing device, such as a clock or watch, to keep track of time during testing even if a web-based countdown timer is also used - "Testing Please Do Not Disturb" sign to post on the doors of the testing rooms or the board (a copy of the sign is available in Appendix C of this manual)